 Since you're working in Attentive's platform to perform these actions now, you can leverage all of the features they offer; like A/B testing, suppression lists, customer segments, etc.

-SMS is a new channel with huge potential, so sending review messages to customers through Attentive promises amazing engagement.
+SMS is a channel with huge potential, so sending review messages to customers through Attentive promises amazing engagement.
+Email is the traditional channel that people expect to be reached at, so it's important to use this too!
 You also have a lot more customization in how you perform these actions; brands appreciate being able to use SMS in combination with email requests to create a sequence of messages and reminders, as well as add segmentation or rules to their automations.

 We'll be highlighting some awesome use-cases and examples of things we've seen brands build with this integration, get in touch with us if you want to share yours and be featured!